-Currently I’m in the drafting/editing stage with my second novel, Dear Friends and Gentle Hearts.
+Currently I’m submitting my second novel, Flesh of the Peach to agents and editors.
 The story tackles the immigrant experience, life for Millennials under the current economic crisis, grief, art, and desire in various guises – all sprawled across the big landscapes of the Southern Rockies, the glamourous misery of NYC, and the Cornwall of the main character’s childhood.

 My first MS, Kilea, the story of a mysterious but sweet-hearted girl growing up under harsh conditions on a Scottish island, was awarded the Unbound Press Best Novel Award (sadly, as Unbound Press has closed down, this link no longer works).
-A chapter from Kilea appeared in Necessary Fiction in February 2012.
-Publication is being sought for the novel.
-Please do get in touch if you’d like to know more.
+A chapter from Kilea appeared in Necessary Fiction in February 2012 and again in 2013 when I was writer-in-resident.
+Another extract appeared on The Island Review in September 2013.

 I review at PANK and The Female Gaze.
 I love literary fiction and support small presses whenever I can.
 Review copies are welcome.
 Please look up my reviews to get a feel for my style and approach to fiction, or read my reader’s manifesto.

-Thanks for reading – and if you would like to ask me anything, or would simply enjoy a chat about writing and bookish matters, email me: wheresthebread[@]hotmail.com
+Thanks for reading – and if you would like to ask me anything, or would simply enjoy a chat about writing and bookish matters, email me: hlmcclory[@]gmail.com

 I am also on twitter: @HelenMcClory